dij0s/PETAL/thesis/bachelor_thesis.typ

 == Evaluation Methodology

-To begin, it is essential to establish the methodology and criteria used to evaluate the system's performance.
+To begin, it is essential to define the methodology and criteria used to evaluate the system's performance.

 There is no definitive ground truth in energy planning, making it difficult to quantify the accuracy of the reported recommendations and strategies.
 Consequently, qualitative observations provide valuable insight into the practical effectiveness of the solution.